 - Loss of vibratory and sensation.

-- Heart condition occurs in 91% of patients, including cardiomyopathy.
+- Heart condition occurs in 91% of Friedreich's Ataxia patients, including cardiomyopathy.

-The FA gene mutation alters the production of a protein called frataxin.
+The Friedreich's Ataxia gene mutation alters the production of a protein called frataxin.
 The mutant gene encodes the protein frataxin also called FXN which has expanded GAA triplet repeats.
 That put's an error in the coding of a Friedreich’s Ataxia patient.
-Frataxin is known to be an important protein that functions in the mitochondria (the energy producing factories) of the cell.
+Frataxin is known to be an important protein that functions in the mitochondria (the energy-producing factories) of the cell.
 Frataxin helps to move iron and is involved with the formation of iron-sulfur clusters, which are necessary components in the function of the mitochondria and energy production.
-We also know that specific nerve cells degenerate in people with FA, and this is directly manifested in the symptoms of the disease.
+We also know that specific nerve cells degenerate in patients with Friedreich's Ataxia, and this is directly manifested in the symptoms of the disease.
 The exact role of frataxin in normal physiology remains unclear.

-Positive FA genetic test results usually contain two numbers that indicate presence of the disease.
+Positive Friedreich's Ataxia genetic test results usually contain two numbers that indicate the presence of the disease.

-Research seems to indicate general correlation between some FA symptoms and the numbers of GAA repeats.
-These symptoms are not present in all individuals with FA, for example diabetes occurs in about 10-20% of individuals with FA.
+Research seems to indicate a general correlation between some Friedreich's Ataxia symptoms and the numbers of GAA repeats.
+These symptoms are not present in all individuals with, for example, diabetes occurs in about 10-20% of individuals with.
 The mental capabilities of people with Friedreich's ataxia remain completely intact.
 The progressive loss of coordination and muscle strength leads to motor incapacitation and the full-time use of a wheelchair.
-Most young people diagnosed with FA require mobility aids such as a cane, walker, or wheelchair by their teens or early 20s.
+Most young people diagnosed with Friedreich's Ataxia require mobility aids such as a cane, walker, or wheelchair by their teens or early 20s.

 There is no treatment or cure but FARA is working vigorously to change that!
-A Friedreich’s Ataxia patient will progress over the years and will require mobility aides such as,
+A Friedreich’s Ataxia patient will progress over the years and will require mobility aids such as,

-These mobility aides are necessary to remain mobile and independent.
+These mobility aids are necessary to remain mobile and independent.

 There is no certified treatment or cure for Friedreich’s Ataxia.
 In many cases, patients experience significant heart conditions along with mobility issues.
 Persons with Friedreich’s Ataxia may benefit from exercise and movement.
 Health professionals, such as physical therapists and occupational therapists, can prescribe an exercise program just for a Friedreich’s Ataxia patient.
 To help with gait and loss of proprioception, typically seen in patients with Friedreich’s Ataxia, along with other mobility issues and coordination difficulties.